balavigneshwaran-m/qraptor-website/qdocs/Platform_Overview/Users_Management/Users_Management.md

 > The number of users that can be added depends on the subscription plan.

+## User Roles

+When adding a new user, you must assign a role to define their access level and permissions within the portal.
+This will help to work in collaboration.

+The available roles are:

+- **portal_admin**
+  - Grants full administrative privileges.
+  - Multiple users can be assigned as portal administrators.

+- **portal_app_developer**
+  - Provides access to develop, configure, and manage applications within the portal.
+  - A user assigned this role becomes a **collaborator**, enabling them to work in collaboration with other developers.
+  - The number of developers is limited by your subscription plan.
+  - For example, if your subscription allows 2 developers, you can assign the **portal_app_developer** role to only 2 users.

+- **portal_app_viewer**
+  - Provides read-only access to the published applications/sites.
+  - Users with only this role will **not** have access to the portal features (e.g., configuration, development, or management).
+  - They can only access and use the published sites.

+**Note:**
+Roles must be carefully assigned to ensure compliance with your subscription limits and to provide appropriate access for each user.

 ---

 # 3. Editing a User